Education Programs: Schools

 For more than twenty years, Honolulu Theatre for Youth drama specialists have worked with teachers to help extend student achievement in a range of subjects, from language arts to social studies to science, even math, in ways that significantly involve and engage every student.
 Tens of thousands of students have benefited from HTY workshops, getting excited about exploring ideas, debating key questions and learning.

 1. Call Daniel A. Kelin, II to plan for a residency in your school at (808) 839-9885 x 710.
 He will help you develop a residency that fits the needs of your particular classroom.
 Some residencies are paid for by a generous grant from the Black Fund of the Hawaii Community Foundation.

-2. Registration forms for a Drama Residency will be available here in March of 2011.
+2. Registration forms for a Drama Residency will be available here.
 You will then be able to download and mail to:

 HTY Drama Education

 1149 Bethel Street, Suite 700

 For the past ten years, The National Endowment for the Arts and the Poetry Foundation have partnered with the Hawai`i State Foundation on Culture and the Arts and Honolulu Theatre for Youth to offer Poetry Out Loud, a nationwide poetry recitation contest.
 Poetry Out Loud encourages young people to learn about great poetry through memorization and performance, helping participants to master public speaking skills, build self-confidence, and learn about their literary heritage.
 Starting at the classroom level, teachers are provided with free curriculum materials – a teacher’s guide, "Learning Recitation" DVD, posters, and website, all designed to meet national standards – to augment their regular curriculum with poetry recitation and competition.
 School-level recitation champions advance to the state and national levels.